Managing Director & Chief Executive Officer

-David was appointed Chief Information Officer in September 2014.
-David joined Westpac in February 2014 as a consultant on the Group’s banking technology modernisation program.
-David has almost thirty years of experience with proven expertise in IT and financial services and the implementation of large, complex projects.
+Dave was appointed Group Chief Information Officer in September 2014.
+Dave has almost 30 years of experience with proven expertise in IT and financial services and the implementation of large, complex projects.

-Before joining Westpac, David spent ten years in senior roles at the Commonwealth Bank of Australia (CBA).
-Before joining CBA, he spent sixteen years at Accenture, where he was a Partner, primarily consulting on financial services.
+Before joining Westpac, Dave spent 10 years in senior roles at the Commonwealth Bank of Australia (CBA).
+Before joining CBA, he spent 16 years at Accenture, where he was a Partner, primarily consulting on financial services.

 B Eng (Hons), MBA (AGSM / Wharton).